TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-These ports are: `5801` and `5901`.
+Specifically, ports `5801` and `5901` are open.

-Making some research, we will discover that they are the `VNC` ports, waiting for remote connections.
+With some quick research, we find that these are `VNC` ports, listening for remote connections.

-We can define `VNC` as the following:
+If you're not familiar with this software, VNC (`Virtual Network Computing`) can be described as the follows:

 <br />